East Pakistan

-The East Pakistan Provincial Assembly was the legislative body of the territory.
+The East Pakistan Provincial Assembly was the legislative body of the territory, it was the largest provincial legislature in Pakistan and elections were held only twice in 1954 and 1970.
+During the Bangladesh Liberation War in 1971, most Bengali members elected to the Pakistani National Assembly and the East Pakistani provincial assembly became members of the Constituent Assembly of Bangladesh.

 Due to the strategic importance of East Pakistan, the Pakistani union was a member of the Southeast Asia Treaty Organization.
 The economy of East Pakistan grew at an average of 2.6% between 1960 and 1965.
 The federal government invested more funds and foreign aid in West Pakistan, even though East Pakistan generated a major share of exports.
 However, President Ayub Khan did implement significant industrialisation in East Pakistan.
 The Kaptai Dam was built in 1965.
 The Eastern Refinery was established in Chittagong.
 Dacca was declared as the second capital of Pakistan and planned as the home of the national parliament.
 The government recruited American architect Louis Kahn to design the national assembly complex in Dacca.

-Etymology

-Chaudhry Rehmat Ali, who did not include Bengal in the coined word "PAKISTAN", did create a state among many in India in his book Now or Never pamphlet (1933).
-He called Bengal ‘Bang-e-Islam’ (call to prayer of Islam) and included all of Bengal, West Bengal too.
-Bengal was a Muslim-majority province.
-Although he had punned on the word.
-To Common Pakistanis it was called “Oriental Pakistan” or alternatively Islamically as “Bangalistan”.
-The word Mashriqi implies as Eastern.
-Kazim, in his book of reviews, Kal ki Baat (Readings Lahore, 2010), tells us that Aurangzeb’s minister Abul Fazl had opined that Bangla was actually Bangal and that ‘al’ in it meant enclosure.
-Today, ‘aal’ is taken to mean home, from a sense of ‘outer wall making an enclosure’, which is exactly what Bangla-Desh is today.

 History

 One Unit and Islamic Republic

-In 1955, Prime Minister Mohammad Ali Bogra implemented the One Unit scheme which merged the four western provinces into a single unit called West Pakistan while East Bengal was renamed as East Pakistan.
+In 1955, Prime Minister Mohammad Ali Bogra implemented the One Unit scheme which merged the four western provinces into a single unit called West Pakistan by the Establishment of West Pakistan Act, 1955 while East Bengal was renamed as East Pakistan by the 1956 Constitution of Pakistan.

 Pakistan ended its dominion status and adopted a republican constitution in 1956, which proclaimed an Islamic republic.
 The populist leader H. S. Suhrawardy of East Pakistan was appointed prime minister of Pakistan.
 As soon as he became the prime minister, Suhrawardy initiated legal work reviving the joint electorate system.
 There was strong opposition and resentment to the joint electorate system in West Pakistan.
 The Muslim League had taken the cause to the public and began calling for the implementation of a separate electorate system.
 In contrast to West Pakistan, the joint electorate was highly popular in East Pakistan.
 The tug of war with the Muslim League to establish the appropriate electorate caused problems for his government.

 The constitutionally obliged National Finance Commission Program (NFC Program) was immediately suspended by Prime Minister Suhrawardy despite the reserves of the four provinces of West Pakistan in 1956.
 Suhrawardy advocated for the USSR-based Five-Year Plans to centralise the national economy.
 In this view, East Pakistan's economy would be quickly centralised and all major economic planning would be shifted to West Pakistan.